 If you don’t yet have industry professionals handling your portfolio, we can help!
 Check out Financial Professional’s investment marketplace, where we partner with some of the best in the business to help find the right investment for you.

-This year, one of the best financial gift ideas for children are savings bonds.
+This year, one of the best financial gift ideas for children is savings bonds.

 Savings bonds are loans you make to the U.S. government; in this case, the loan goes in the name of your child or grandchild.
 They mature over a span of 20 years.
 At the end of this time, the government will return the loaned money to you.